fwcd/curry-lsp/README.md

 # curry-lsp

-A framework for writing language servers and clients in Curry.
+A framework for writing [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) servers and clients in Curry.

 ## Overview